Why Study Chemistry at Fisher?

 Learning Outside the Classroom

-There are many ways to become involved in the Chemistry Department.
+There are many ways to become involved in chemistry at Fisher.
 Our Chemistry Club sponsors afternoon lectures by scientists visiting from other schools, field trips to tour the laboratories at nearby industrial companies, and picnics and other social events.